 The Presidential Scholarship at Beloit College is based on a variety of factors, not solely academic achievement.
 Although having a strong academic record is certainly important, the committee also looks at applicants holistically.

+To be eligible, you need to be a full-time, degree-seeking student entering Beloit College in the fall.
 The scholarship selection committee values applicants who demonstrate potential for significant contributions to the Beloit College community.
 This can come in the form of excellence in academics, leadership experience, outstanding talents, or commitment to community service.
-Keep in mind that every piece of your application is an opportunity to showcase your potential as a Presidential Scholar.
+Keep in mind that every piece of your application is an opportunity to showcase your potential as a Presidential Scholar, but that the determination will come primarily through GPA.
+Test scores are not needed to be considered for the Presidential Scholarship, or any of Beloit's merit-based awards.

-Remember, while the scholarship does factor in academic achievement, the strength of your application is not solely determined by your GPA or standardized test scores.
+Remember, while the scholarship does primarily factor in academic achievement, the strength of your application is not solely determined by your GPA or standardized test scores.
 The committee is looking for individuals who show promise to make meaningful contributions to the Beloit community, hence your involvement in extracurricular activities and leadership roles can indeed make a difference.

 CollegeVine’s Q&A seeks to offer informed perspectives on commonly asked admissions questions.
 Every answer is refined and validated by our team of admissions experts to ensure it resonates with trusted knowledge in the field.